 Every year, around 40 aircraft are involved in a mid-air collision.
 Half of these are fatal.
 Most of these accidents happen in good visibility and daylight.
 Our traffic avoidance systems help to find, identify, and avoid hazardous traffic.
 Our systems are providing increased situational awareness to flight crews in thousands of installations worldwide.
 They are affordable, easy to install, maintain, and use.

 Flying with a traffic system for the first time is an experience.
 You see what you have been missing.
-Our traffic systems help making better decisions as they actively support a pilot‘s lookout.
+Our traffic systems help to make better decisions as they actively support a pilot‘s lookout.
 They provide better situational awareness, especially in situations with limited perception due to high workload or in complex traffic situations.

-Despite not being ETSO certified, our traffic systems are produced within our certified production processes to very strict standards.
+Safety-relevant instruments must be reliable, trustworthy, and of the utmost quality.
+Therefore, our traffic systems are produced within our certified production processes to very strict standards.
 This way we ensure they meet all requirements for reliable avionics systems.

 Our traffic systems support pilots and effectively enhance traffic awareness.
 Intuitive warning features provide reliable data for making well founded split-second decisions in hazardous traffic situations.

 AIR Traffic marks the heart of the traffic avoidance installation.
 Its flexible interface concept allows for direct connection to many compatible indicators, third party navigation systems (including IFR certified panelmount systems such as GARMIN GTN®), or even Apps.

 AIR Traffic transmits and receives FLARM® data.
 This means it is shows and is recognized by over 35,000 FLARM® users worldwide.
 In addition to FLARM® signals, it receives ADS-B and Mode-S traffic data (It is only capable of computing the horizontal and vertical range of Mode-S traffic.
 The direction of Mode-S targets is not detected).